 Quotes and estimates

-Getting quotes and estimates for work or repairs around the home, or to electrical appliances, cars and motorbikes, can be very confusing.
+Getting quotes and estimates for work or repairs around the home, or to electrical appliances, cars and motorcycles, can be very confusing.

 It is important to understand the difference between a quote and an estimate.